 STEM professionals remain in high demand despite economic pressures and are ever-present in critical industries in the UK and worldwide – engineers, data scientists, cyber security specialists, and AI to name a few.
 Skills shortages are widening and attracting and retaining STEM talent is more competitive than ever.

-So, what do you do to stand out against the inevitable competition?
+So, what do you do to stand out against the inevitable competition for STEM talent?

 Develop a compelling Employee Value Proposition (EVP) and clearly communicate to potential employees why they should join your business – and more importantly stay and grow their careers with you.